-The VOICES 60+ Program at Hospital for Special Surgery (HSS) aims to help low income, ethnically diverse older adults that come to HSS for the treatment of their rheumatologic and orthopedic conditions.
+The VOICES 60+ Program at HSS aims to help low income, ethnically diverse older adults that come to HSS for the treatment of their rheumatologic and orthopedic conditions.
 One way the program can aid these patients is by focusing on communication between our patients and their doctors.

 Take an active role in your healthcare to get the most from your visit with your doctor.
 Being a partner with your doctor will help you to understand your arthritis or orthopedic condition, as well as your treatment choices.
 Let your doctor know how your health affects your daily life, so your doctor can best meet your needs.